heremaps/flatdata/README.md

 ## Example

-The folder [tests/coappearances](tests/coappearances) contains a graph of character coappearances in Tolstoi's Anna Karenina described in `flatdata` together with the serialized data.
+The folder [tests/coappearances](tests/coappearances) contains a graph of character coappearances in Tolstoi's _Anna Karenina_ as flatdata archive schema together with the serialized data.
 The example is taken from the original [flatdata repository](https://github.com/heremaps/flatdata).
 It also contains a Rust module which implements the schema.
-Usually, this code would be generated automatically by `flatdata`'s generator.
+Usually, this code would be generated automatically by flatdata's generator.

 The standalone tests read and write all different types of data and check that the data was de/serialized correctly.
 Run them simply with: